-3.1.2 Producers comply with Section 404 of the Clean Water Act regarding agricultural

-3.1.3 Producers comply with the Safe Drinking Water Act to protect public health by preventing contamination of surface and ground sources of drinking water.
+- 3.1.2 Producers comply with Section 404 of the Clean Water Act regarding agricultural impacts on wetlands. - 3.1.3 Producers comply with the Safe Drinking Water Act to protect public health by preventing contamination of surface and ground sources of drinking water.

-3.2.1 Producers will adopt conservation tillage methods and other practices like crop rotation, cover crops, and nutrient management as appropriate to reduce
+3.2.1 Producers will adopt conservation tillage methods and other practices like crop rotation, cover crops, and nutrient management as appropriate to reduce nutrient and pesticide/ herbicide loss and runoff.

-- By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular, forests, wetlands, mountains and drylands, in line with obligations under international agreements. - By 2020, promote the implementation of sustainable management of all types of forests, halt deforestation, restore degraded forests and substantially increase afforestation and reforestation globally. - By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land degradation-neutral world. - By 2030, ensure the conservation of mountain ecosystems, including their biodiversity, in order to enhance their capacity to provide benefits that are essential for sustainable development. - Take urgent and significant action to reduce the degradation of natural habitats, halt the loss of biodiversity and, by 2020, protect and prevent the extinction of threatened species. - Promote fair and equitable sharing of the benefits arising from the utilization of genetic resources and promote appropriate access to such resources, as internationally agreed. - Take urgent action to end poaching and trafficking of protected species of flora and fauna and address both demand and supply of illegal wildlife products. - By 2020, introduce measures to prevent the introduction and significantly reduce the impact of invasive alien species on land and water ecosystems and control or eradicate the priority species. - By 2020, integrate ecosystem and biodiversity values into national and local planning, development processes, poverty reduction strategies and accounts.
+- By 2030, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular, forests, wetlands, mountains and drylands, in line with obligations under international agreements. - By 2030, promote the implementation of sustainable management of all types of forests, halt deforestation, restore degraded forests and substantially increase afforestation and reforestation globally. - By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land degradation-neutral world. - By 2030, ensure the conservation of mountain ecosystems, including their biodiversity, in order to enhance their capacity to provide benefits that are essential for sustainable development. - Take urgent and significant action to reduce the degradation of natural habitats, halt the loss of biodiversity, and, by 2030, protect and prevent the extinction of threatened species. - Promote fair and equitable sharing of the benefits arising from the utilization of genetic resources and promote appropriate access to such resources, as internationally agreed. - Take urgent action to end poaching and trafficking of protected species of flora and fauna and address both demand and supply of illegal wildlife products. - By 2030, introduce measures to prevent the introduction and significantly reduce the impact of invasive alien species on land and water ecosystems and control or eradicate the priority species. - By 2030, integrate ecosystem and biodiversity values into national and local planning, development processes, poverty reduction strategies and accounts. - Mobilize and significantly increase financial resources from all sources to conserve and sustainably use biodiversity and ecosystems.